benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q129.png)

-_**Q181:** Any **phone** with no intersection between the groups of phones called by any two phones **it** called_
+_**Q181:** Any **dragon** with no intersection between the groups of dragons called by any two dragons **it** called_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q181.png)

-_**Q164:** Any phone that the cumulative number of outgoing calls of the phones it called - is equal to the cumulative number of outgoing SMSes of the phones it SMSed_
+_**Q164:** Any dragon that the cumulative number of outgoing calls of the dragons it called - is equal to the cumulative number of outgoing SMSes of the dragons it SMSed_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q164.png)

-_**Q179:** Any phones pair (A, B) where A's cumulative call duration to B is greater than B's cumulative outgoing call duration (two versions)_
+_**Q179:** Any dragon pair (A, B) where A's cumulative call duration to B is greater than B's cumulative outgoing call duration (two versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q179-1.png)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q179-2.png)

-_**Q213:** Out of the phones pair (A, B) where A's cumulative call duration to B is greater than B's cumulative outgoing call duration - the 5 pairs with the largest number of calls from A to B_
+_**Q213:** Out of the dragon pairs (A, B) where A's cumulative call duration to B is greater than B's cumulative outgoing call duration - the 5 pairs with the largest number of calls from A to B_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q213.png)

 Note that the order of the filtering stages along the left aggregation chain can be switched.
 The semantics would remain the same.

-_**Q180:** Any phones pair (A, B) where the cumulative call duration between A and B is greater than A's cumulative outgoing call duration, and greater than B's cumulative outgoing call duration_
+_**Q180:** Any dragon pair (A, B) where the cumulative call duration between A and B is greater than A's cumulative outgoing call duration, and greater than B's cumulative outgoing call duration_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q180.png)